PrinceCuet77/Hyperledger-Fabric/docs/source/private-data-arch.rst

 applied to the channel’s state database to enable JSON content queries, by packaging indexes in a ``META-INF/statedb/couchdb/indexes`` directory at chaincode installation time.
-Similarly, indexes can also be applied to private data collections, by packaging indexes in a ``META-INF/statedb/couchdb/collections/<collection_name>/indexes`` directory.
-An example index is available `here <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02_private/go/META-INF/statedb/couchdb/collections/collectionMarbles/indexes/indexOwner.json>`_.
+Similarly, indexes can also be applied to private data collections that are explicitly defined, by packaging indexes in a ``META-INF/statedb/couchdb/collections/<collection_name>/indexes`` directory.
+An example index is available `here <https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/chaincode/marbles02_private/go/META-INF/statedb/couchdb/collections/collectionMarbles/indexes/indexOwner.json>`_.

 Considerations when using private data
 --------------------------------------